 Developing concrete, actionable responses to mitigate knowledge loss and connect people, tools – This will be a road map on how to be successful in your organization.
 This might include skill assessments, job analysis, and training plans.
 Utilize on-the-job training or your local community college and work together to up skill your present employees and/or hire qualified applicants.
 Job shadowing, mentoring, and rehire after retirement programs may also be a part of these solutions.

-Download our Top Practical Tools for Knowledge Management
+Download Free Practical Tools for Knowledge Management Ebook

 Do you need quick and easy knowledge management techniques you can implement NOW?
 Gain excitement and show real impact with these free easy-to-implement knowledge management tools.Download Now